 “The writing and making of the film will tell us where we should go next,” Knight said.

 Cillian Murphy has been a little less committal about things, however.
 In a recent Esquire interview, he said “we’ll see” when asked about the film.

 “I’m open to ideas.
 I think [Knight] wants to, but I haven’t read anything.”

 Who is in the Peaky Blinders season 6 cast?

-Lead actor Cillian Murphy will return as Thomas Shelby, who concluded season five with an explosive row with Oswald Mosley (Sam Clafin).
+Lead actor Cillian Murphy will return as Tommy Shelby, who concluded season five with an explosive row with Oswald Mosley (Sam Clafin).

 Also returning is the Shelby gang, who have starred in the series alongside Murphy since series one.

 This includes Paul Anderson (Arthur Shelby), Harry Kirton (Finn Shelby) and Sophie Rundle (Ada Thorne).